 This benefit covers medically necessary sleep studies to test for sleep apneas and for some sleep disorders that are not related to breathing problems.

 This plan does not cover home sleep studies for members under 19.

 Spinal and Other Manipulations

-Benefits are provided for medically necessary spinal and other manipulations to treat a covered illness, injury or condition.
+This benefit covers medically necessary manipulations to treat a covered illness, injury or condition.